nucypher/ethindia-2018/README.md

 ## ETH Cape Town

 Welcome to the Mother City!
-We have a $1,250 bounty for the best NuCypher-related tooling and a $1,250 bounty for the best application built with NuCypher technology.
+We have $3,000 total in bounties to be distributed to the most deserving project(s) as determined by our judges.

 ## Ethereal Virtual Hackathon